-IT’S THE YMCA
+IT’S THE CAMP

 At Camp Lakewood, kids love the extensive list of activities we offer, which create opportunities to challenge, inspire, create and enjoy.
 From Arts & Crafts to horseback riding, zip lines to swimming, Camp Lakewood’s activities are second to none and everything campers love.
 Below is a list of some of activities that your child may participate in while they stay with us at camp.